zingale/phy504/projects.md

 - [ ] a github repo

+- [ ] make sure that the code compiles on the mathlab machines

 - [ ] documentation (in the README is fine) describing what the program does, what assumptions are made, how the program is organized.

+- [ ] every function has doxygen-style documentation that explains what it does, what are the inputs and what are the outputs.

 - [ ] your code spread out logically into multiple functions / headers,
       demonstrating that you understand how to reuse code

-- [ ] a makefile that builds in both optimized and debug mode
+- [ ] a makefile that builds in both optimized and debug mode (this should disable / enable asserts)

-- [ ] at least one test (with the docs telling me how to run it and how to verify that it is correct)
+- [ ] at least one unit test (with the docs telling me how to run it and how to verify that it is correct)

+Note:

+ * If you use C++ features that we did not discuss in class, please reference where you learned them from.

+ * If you used code samples found online, please reference them.
+Your code must be considerably different than anything you might have worked from online.

+ * If you are using some libraries that are not part of standard C++, include directions on how to install them and make sure that they work on the MathLab machines.